Art Literacy FAQ

 What if I miss the training session?

-I make sure that all training and project materials are available at the River Grove Art Literacy website.
+We make sure that all training and project materials are available on the River Grove Art Literacy website.
 That includes:

 - The project with modifications